-In a world often designed for neurotypical minds, people with diverse ways of thinking and processing can face unnecessary barriers.
+Our world is often designed for neurotypical minds and people with diverse ways of thinking and processing can face unnecessary barriers.
 I believe in teaching how to adapt environments to embrace neurodiversity while equipping our children/teens with practical skills to navigate their daily lives.
 Unlike traditional clinic settings, I bring occupational therapy into the community.
 Why?
 Because this is our natural environment; this is where we live day to day.
 This is where the unpredictable happens: where we learn to navigate social situations, unexpected sensory experiences, and changes in plans.
 This is where we put our coping tools to use and learn to self-advocate for our needs.

 Examples of skills we might work on include: